vi-t-huynh/aznbb/README.md

 -   Backend integration for real-time inventory and order management.
 -   Adding user authentication for personalized experiences.
 -   Implementing advanced filtering and search functionalities.
+-   TypeScript integration to improve type safety and developer experience.